How Many Calories Burned Walking Or Hiking: A Useful Guide

 Buying a sports watch doesn’t have to cost you the Earth.
 Plenty of cheaper options exist and they’re all very capable devices.
 One of my more recent purchases was the Huawei Band 2, a blatant rip-off of Microsoft’s masterstroke of sports hardware, but it’s pretty good device.
 I understand there might be a little paranoia around Huawei and accusations of spying, but, to be honest, I’m not really bothered if the Chinese government knows my heart rate gets highly elevated when I’m stuck in a traffic jam.

-We’ve come to the part you’ve all been waiting for: the actual calorie calculations.
+We’ve come to the part you’ve all been waiting for: the actual calculations for calories burned walking.
 You probably won’t be surprised to learn that there’s a formula you can use.

 Calories burned per minute walking = (0.035 * body weight in kg) + ((Velocity in m/s ^ 2) / Height in m)) * (0.029) * (body weight in kg)